 Caring for Your Newborn

-Our nurses and breastfeeding experts will coach you on bathing, diaper changes, umbilical cord care, breast or bottle feeding and caring for your newborn.
-Make sure you tune into the hospital’s newborn education channel (Channel 23 for English, Channel 33 for Spanish) for more tips on caring for your baby.
+Our nurses and breastfeeding experts will coach you on bathing, diaper changes, umbilical cord care, breast or bottle feeding, and general care of a newborn.
+We offer an education channel for more tips on caring for your baby.
 If you have any questions or concerns, please do not hesitate to ask.

 Newborn Screenings and Vaccinations